 I started self-training in handbalancing in 2017, applying the skills and knowledge I had acquired through experience and through my studies.

 In 2018, I studied yoga formally and completed my 200hr Yoga Teacher Training certificate.
 I have since been teaching handbalancing and flexibility classes and one-to-one lessons, alongside my own training, studies and performing.
-I currently study Biomedical Science (BSc), with a background in Sport and Exercise Science, which influences much of my teaching practices.
+I finished studying Biomedical Science (BSc) in 2020.
+My degree; my background in Sport and Exercise Science and my personal experience influences much of my teaching practices today.

 I am still self-training: The skills I teach are constantly adapting and improving to provide you with the most up-to-date and effective techniques to help you progress safely!